sparcians/map/sparta/sparta/extensions/README.md

   - Before or after `buildTree()`
   - Before or after `finalizeTree()`
   - During simulation
+  - After simulation
 - Extensions are instantiated via **user-registered factories**
 - Multiple extension types may coexist on the same `TreeNode`
-- Multiple instances of the same extension type may coexist on the same `TreeNode`
+- Only one **instance** of an extension type may exist on a `TreeNode`
-- All extensions on a `TreeNode` are accessed by a unique name
+- All extensions on a `TreeNode` are accessed by a unique name provided by extension subclasses

 Visualization of a device with extensions: